Bolognese Sfrappole

 Preparation:

-- pour the 00 flour onto a pastry board, making a well.
-Add a pinch of salt, 2 tablespoons of sugar, 2 eggs, softened butter, 1 deciliter of fresh orange juice and, if you like, 2 tablespoons of brandy
+- pour the 00 flour in a fountain shape onto the pastry board.
+Add a pinch of salt, 2 tablespoons of sugar, 2 eggs, the softened butter, 1 deciliter of fresh orange juice and, if you like, 2 tablespoons of brandy

 - Start mixing everything first with a fork, then, when the eggs have absorbed the flour, you can continue by hand